pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **sspiServiceClass** = String

 	Specifies the name of the Windows SSPI service class that forms the service class part of the SPN.
 The default, POSTGRES, is almost always correct.

 	See: SSPI authentication (Pg docs) Service Principal Names (MSDN), DsMakeSpn (MSDN) Configuring SSPI (Pg wiki).

 	This parameter is ignored on non-Windows platforms.

-* **useSpnego** = boolean
+* **useSpNego** = boolean

 	Use SPNEGO in SSPI authentication requests